 It may be argued for most active transport projects incorporated alongside other transport projects the synergies would be relatively minor (at current levels of active transport usage and in most, but not all, locations).
 The NPV test would more likely support the joint assessment of projects.
 This is because the significant additional capital cost of building the active transport project independently would result in a higher NPV for the group of projects rather than when treated individually.
-How significant this difference will be highly dependent on the relative magnitudes of the present costs and benefits of each project; it is possible that a rail or road project benefits and costs would have much higher magnitude than the active transport project.
+How significant this difference will be highly dependent on the relative magnitudes of the present costs and benefits of each project; it is possible that a rail or road project.
 Nonetheless, there would be a case to demonstrate higher NPV (and BCR) from the combined project due to this capital cost saving.